martyf1y/ImageParticleAnimationP2/README.md

 Based on:
 https://codepen.io/vinsongrant/details/MKwebd

+The bird images do not belong to me and are just for test purposes.

 What it does
 - Create promise to locate images in the animation class or images folder of app
 - If useable images create animation object with images array